 New Captains Named

 Three new captains were named on this date in 2002.
-First, the Bruins named Joe Thornton the 18th captain in team history replacing Jason Allison.
+First, the Bruins named Joe Thornton the 18th captain in team history, replacing Jason Allison.
 He remained captain until he was traded to the Sharks in 2005.
-The following season, Zdeno Chara was named captain, who still wears the “C” to this day.
+The following season, Zdeno Chara was named captain, who wore the “C” until 2020.

 Next, Greg Johnson became the second captain of the Nashville Predators.
 He replaced Tom Fitzgerald, who filled the role since the team joined the league in 1998.